GreRut/GreRut/README.md

 👋 Hi, I'm Gregor Ruta

-Welcome to my GitHub profile!
-I'm a passionate individual with a keen interest in generative design and architectural research.
-Currently on a journey of learning Python and NumPy for exciting machine learning applications.
+I am a swift and passionate learner, always open to challenges and dedicated to making the world a better place.
+Over my 10+ year career as an engineer, I successfully founded and led a company of 300 people, pivotal in establishing essential infrastructure for a new city in Africa, contributing to the eradicating illiteracy.
+My expertise includes designing high-security airport projects in Sweden's harsh environments, where timely delivery and dependency were the keys to success.

 🔍 What I'm Into

 Generative Design: Exploring the intersection of creativity and computation.
 Architectural Research: Investigating innovative approaches to design and construction.
-Machine Learning with Python and NumPy: Learning and applying ML concepts to solve real-world problems.
+Machine Learning for Urban Design: Creating Sustainable Cities for a better future

 🌱 Currently Learning

-I'm in the process of enhancing my skills in Python and NumPy to delve deeper into the world of machine learning.
+I'm in the process of enhancing my skills in Python to delve deeper into the world of machine learning.
 Excited about the possibilities and potential applications that this knowledge will unlock.

 💞️ Open to Collaboration